apache/cloudstack-documentation/source/installguide/primate.rst

 where,

 - @logo-background-color changes the logo background color.
+- @project-nav-background-color changes the navigation menu background color of the project .
+- @project-nav-text-color changes the navigation menu background color of the project view.
 - @navigation-background-color changes the navigation menu background color.
 - @navigation-text-color changes the navigation text color.
 - @primary-color: changes the major background color of the page (background button, icon hover, etc).